Australian Seed Bank Partnership

 Enhancing the conservation of Australia’s flora

 Australia is truly a land of contrasts.
 The extreme dryland of the "Red Centre" is a world away from the wet tropical forests of Northern Queensland and the alpine zones of the Snowy Mountains.
 This ancient landscape, having escaped the recent glacial ages, displays a mosaic of vegetation and habitats all very different from each other and has given rise to high levels of endemism across the continent.
-This is especially so in the South Western part of Western Australia, well known as a plant biodiversity hotspot of global significance.
+Biodiversity hotspots such as the Southwest Australia Ecoregion and the Forests of Eastern Australia are home to particularly high numbers of endemic species.

-Since the start of the collaboration, Australia has contributed over 11,000 seed collections to the MSB, representing over 8,700 taxa.
+Since the start of the collaboration, Australia has contributed more than 11,500 seed collections to the MSB, representing over 8,700 taxa.

 Department